project-flotta/project-flotta.github.io/_posts/2022-03-07-using-private-image-repositories.markdown

 ### Deployment

 #### Sanity check
-Before we start using private repository feature of Flotta, let's see what happens when you try to deploy private image in a simple `EdgeDeployment`:
+Before we start using private repository feature of Flotta, let's see what happens when you try to deploy private image in a simple `EdgeWorkload`:
 1. Confirm that you have an `EdgeDevice` labelled with `dc=home`
 ```bash
 $ kubectl get edgedevice -l dc=home